flanksource/docs/docs/canary-checker/concepts/templating.md

 ```
 The fields, `type`, and `id` require a JSONPath expression to run.
 The string `$.Config.InstanceType` and `$.Config.InstanceId` specify the JSON value for `InstanceType` and `InstanceId` respectively contained in the files set in `path`.

+## Transformation

+The `transform` can be used to convert one canary check into multiple checks programatically.

+??? example

+    ```yaml
+    apiVersion: canaries.flanksource.com/v1
+    kind: Canary
+    metadata:
+      name: alertmanager-check
+    spec:
+      schedule: "*/5 * * * *"
+      alertmanager:
+        - host: alertmanager.example.com
+          alerts:
+            - .*
+          ignore:
+            - KubeScheduler.*
+          transform:
+            javascript: |
+              var out = _.map(results, function(r) {
+                return {
+                  name: r.name,
+                  labels: r.labels,
+                  icon: 'alert',
+                  message: r.message,
+                  description: r.message,
+                }
+              })
+              JSON.stringify(out);

+In the above example, the check will return multiple alerts from alertmanager.
+By default, all of those alerts will be grouped in a single check.

+But if we want to display each alert as its own check in the UI, we can use the `transform` function for this.
+The transform function takes a `Template` as input and the output from the template expected are the checks in JSON format.
+Here, if there are 9 different alerts, each alert will have its own check that can be managed and interacted with equally.